dherykw/Design-Patterns-in-Python/README.md

 # Design Patterns in Python

-This repository contains design patterns written in python3, they are implemented using interface with duck typing
+This repository contains design patterns written in python3, they are implemented using interface style with duck typing

 ###Patterns